IATI/downstream-partner-publishing-guidelines/docs/info_netherlands.rst

 Netherlands - Ministry of Foreign Affairs
 *****************************************

-.. topic:: Netherlands IATI Publication Guidelines
+.. topic:: Netherlands Helpdesk Open Data site

    Refer to https://helpdesk-opendata-minbuza.nl/iati-publication-guidelines/ for more information.